 You may need a blood test to check for diabetes.

 If there’s no infection and your balanitis isn’t caused by an allergy or irritant, your Consultant may refer you to a dermatologist who specialises in skin conditions.
 In some cases, your Consultant may recommend a circumcision which is a surgical day case procedure.

 How do I access balanitis treatment at Benenden Hospital?

-You can book a consultation with our expert Consultant Urologists by completing our online enquiry form or by calling our Private Patient team on 01580 363158.
+You can book a consultation with our expert Consultant Urologists by completing our online enquiry form or by contacting our Private Patient team via Livechat or on 01580 363158.